-This study involves education about genetic testing, undergoing genetic testing for cancer risk and completion of a series of 4 sets of questionnaires.
+This study involves education about genetic testing, undergoing genetic testing for cancer risk (for those who choose to) and completion of a series of 4 sets of questionnaires.

 The Genetic Education for Men or GEM study, is a clinical trial evaluating educational tools for men from families in which a BRCA1/2 gene mutation has been identified.
 In order to identify untested men from BRCA1/2 families, we are seeking women who have received positive BRCA1/2 test results and have at least one untested male relative.

 Women interested in the study should contact the project coordinator, Mary Kate Ladd, by phone at (877) 687-2720 (toll-free) or by email.

 This is a study looking at esophageal ultrasound and Magnetic Resonance Imaging (MRI) as a screening for pancreatic cancer in high risk individuals.